apache/samza/docs/learn/documentation/0.7.0/introduction/architecture.md

 ![diagram-small](/img/0.7.0/learn/documentation/introduction/samza-yarn-integration.png)

 The Samza client talks to the YARN RM when it wants to start a new Samza job.
 The YARN RM talks to a YARN NM to allocate space on the cluster for Samza's ApplicationMaster.
 Once the NM allocates space, it starts the Samza AM.
-After the Samza AM starts, it asks the YARN RM for one or more YARN containers to run Samza [TaskRunners](../container/task-runner.html).
+After the Samza AM starts, it asks the YARN RM for one or more YARN containers to run [SamzaContainers](../container/samza-container.html).
 Again, the RM works with NMs to allocate space for the containers.
 Once the space has been allocated, the NMs start the Samza containers.

 ### Samza